-The proposed Social Media Ban: Staying informed
+The Social Media Ban: Staying informed

 Social media is always a lively topic of discussion.
 There’s no doubt that for many of us, social media has become integrated into our daily lives.
 It provides us with laughs, inspiration, connection, but it also comes with some of the tougher stuff like bullying or content we might not have wanted to see.

-However as a young person you may be feeling upset, worried, or angry about these proposed changes.
+However as a young person you may be feeling upset, worried, or angry about these changes.
 You might also have a lot of questions about how it will all work.
 On this page, we’ve put together everything you need to know and how you can support yourself or your friends if this discussion and issue is having an impact.

 What are the facts?
 Social media ban FAQs